Omega Serpentis: Planetary system

-Observations made between 2001–2003 by the Okayama Planet Search Program showed that Omega Serpentis is undergoing periodic radial velocity variations with a preliminary period estimate of 312.3 days.
+Observations made between 2001 and 2003 by the Okayama Planet Search Program showed that Omega Serpentis is undergoing periodic radial velocity variations with a preliminary period estimate of 312.3 days.
 Following this announcement in 2005, further observations were performed that were best explained by a planet following a Keplerian orbit, resulting in confirmation of planet existence in 2013.
 This companion has an estimated orbital period of 277 days, a semimajor axis of 1.1 AU, and an eccentricity of 0.1.

 Since the inclination of the orbit is unknown, only a lower bound on the mass of the planet can be determined.
 The object has at least 170% the mass of Jupiter.
 However, these values for the semimajor axis and planetary mass are based on an adopted stellar mass of 2.17 times the mass of the Sun.
 More recent results by Jofré et al. (2015) give a lower stellar mass estimate of 1.20 solar masses.